BaltiBoix/getdata-032-Project/CodeBook.md

 std(): Standard deviation

 Only the mean and the std of the variables are included in xtidy.txt.
 The original dataset includes more estimates.

+Raw accelerometer data is measured in standard gravity units 'g'.
+The data in the files used has been previously preprocessed, normalized and bounded within [-1,1].
 ...